-Hard copies can be collected from the school office.
+Hard copies are available from the school office.

 Holidays in term time